W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//dina_1.png)

-It seems to be a DNA sequence and if you have any basic knowledge in biology you'll know that DNA sequences are interpreted by the ribosomes to proteins, and every sequence of 3 nucleic acids in the DNA or equivalently every 3 letters in the DNA which is called a codon is interpeted to one amino acid in the protein, so we can trying using this type of encoding to get a strings consisting of the letters of each matching amino acid, but it will not work.\
+It seems to be a DNA sequence and if you have basic knowledge in biology you'll know that DNA sequences are interpreted by the ribosomes to proteins, and every sequence of 3 nucleic acids in the DNA or equivalently every 3 letters in the DNA which is called a codon is interpreted to one amino acid in the protein, so we can trying using this type of encoding to get a strings consisting of the letters of each matching amino acid, but it will not work.\
-we can next try using binary notations for each nucleic acid and decode the binary to ascii characters but this will also not work, after a google search about DNA encoding to english I stumbled upon this writeup https://github.com/ChapeauR0uge/write-ups/tree/master/b00t2root/crypto/genetics where the author uses a mapping from codons to english in order to decode the string, but the mapping didn't seem to help, at this point in the CTF I stopped and moved on to other challenges.\
+we can next try using binary notations for each nucleic acid and decode the binary to ascii characters but this will also not work, after a google search about DNA encoding to English I stumbled upon this writeup https://github.com/ChapeauR0uge/write-ups/tree/master/b00t2root/crypto/genetics where the author uses a mapping from codons to English in order to decode the string, but the mapping didn't seem to help, at this point in the CTF I stopped and moved on to other challenges.\
 After the CTF and during the debrief that john did I discovered that the last thing I tried was kinda right but the mapping was incorrect, so I tried to find the right mapping on the internet, but I couldn't find it, and so I resorted to the last thing I could think of, to use frequency analysis.

 In every alphabet there are characters who appear more than others, for example the letter a appears more than z and e appears more than a, also if we look at all the printable symbols we will also see that the space symbol appears more than e or any other characters, we can also look at the frequency of one word or two words and so on and see the same trend.\
-We can use that to our adventage, so I started out by finding a list of frequencies for all the printable symbols (https://www.wired.com/2013/08/the-rarity-of-the-ampersand/) and then wrote a small script which connect to the server a number of times (I used 50) and count the occurrences of every codon in the string and in the end lists them in descending order of occurences (you can see parts of it in the final script), also, in every session the script would try to guess the plaintext using the already mapped codons or the total number of occurences of the each codons against the list of frequencies of symbols if it was not mapped, I used it to map codons to the space symbol and e, then map to a and t by looking at the ciphertexts and recognizing words (we can easily guess the mapping for a from a one-letter word and the mapping for t and h from a very frequent three letter-word), admittedly I used john script in the debrief to figure out that the first word in every ciphertext, which is a two-letter word without i, n or t, is a number and and colon (I though initially that it was yo or mr), by using letter frequency and word frequency and most importantly common sense I mapped around ten to fifteen codons to characters, but than I hitted a roadblock, even though most of the encoded sentance is a readable string like "enter the string" the string in question is a combination of random letters, for example (actually taken from a run):
+We can use that to our advantage, so I started out by finding a list of frequencies for all the printable symbols (https://www.wired.com/2013/08/the-rarity-of-the-ampersand/) and then wrote a small script which connect to the server a number of times (I used 50) and count the occurrences of every codon in the string and in the end lists them in descending order of occurrences (you can see parts of it in the final script), also, in every session the script would try to guess the plaintext using the already mapped codons or the total number of occurrences of the each codons against the list of frequencies of symbols if it was not mapped, I used it to map codons to the space symbol and e, then map to a and t by looking at the ciphertexts and recognizing words (we can easily guess the mapping for a from a one-letter word and the mapping for t and h from a very frequent three letter-word), admittedly I used john script in the debrief to figure out that the first word in every ciphertext, which is a two-letter word without i, n or t, is a number and and colon (I though initially that it was yo or mr), by using letter frequency and word frequency and most importantly common sense I mapped around ten to fifteen codons to characters, but than I hit a roadblock, even though most of the encoded sentence is a readable string like "enter the string" the string in question is a combination of random letters, for example (actually taken from a run):

 `send back yirkbmusswnqmhq as a string`